peteroupc/MailLib/docs/PeterO.Mail.DispositionBuilder.md

     public DispositionBuilder();

-Initializes a new instance of the[PeterO.Mail.DispositionBuilder](PeterO.Mail.DispositionBuilder.md)class using the disposition type "attachment".
+Initializes a new instance of the [PeterO.Mail.DispositionBuilder](PeterO.Mail.DispositionBuilder.md) class using the disposition type "attachment".

 ### DispositionType

     public string DispositionType { get; set;}

-Gets or sets this value's disposition type, such as "inline" or attachment".
+Gets or sets this value's disposition type, such as "inline" or "attachment".

 <b>Returns:</b>